ben-turner/node_redis/README.md

 ## client.add_command(command_name)

 Calling add_command will add a new command to the prototype.
-The exact command name will be used when calling using this new command.
+The exact command name will be used when calling/using this new command.
 Using arbitrary arguments is possible as with any other command.

 ## client.connected

-Boolean tracking the state of the connection to the Redis server.
+Boolean which tracks the state of the connection to the Redis server.

 ## client.command_queue_length